TopChiller Process Water Chiller Manufacturer and Supplier China

 Condensers that extract heat from the refrigerant with water require a separate water supply.

-While condenser of Process Water Chiller is more efficient than air-cooled condensers, the need for a separate water tower can outweigh this advantage, especially in areas where temperatures are below zero.
+While the condenser of Process Water Chiller is more efficient than air-cooled condensers, the need for a separate water tower can outweigh this advantage, especially in areas where temperatures are below zero.

 Air-cooled condensers circulate ambient air over refrigerant-filled coils.
 Copper tube coils are used in our air-cooled systems to improve heat transfer.